Laws and regulations

 (3) Applicants for studies that are conducted in different languages and who want to attend classes in a language other than English, must have documented language skills in the language of their choice corresponding to level II (formally B/C language level) from the (Norwegian) Upper Secondary School.

-(4) Applicants for English-language bachelor programmes must, in addition to the provisions in section 2-4, possess documented English proficiency equal to a TOEFL score of 550 points for a paper-based test/78 points for an Internet-based test, the IELTS with a score of 6.0, Cambridge exams (Certificate in Advanced English) with a B or Pearson PTE Academic test with an overall score of 55 or more, and also write a Personal Motivation Letter explaining why they would like to take that particular programme in English, and provide a Letter of Recommendation.
+(4) Applicants for English-language bachelor programmes must, in addition to the provisions in section 2-4, possess documented English proficiency equal to a TOEFL score of 550 points for a paper-based test/78 points for an Internet-based test, the IELTS with a score of 6.0, Cambridge exams (Certificate in Advanced English) with a B, Pearson PTE Academic test with an overall score of 55 or more or telc English B2-C1 University and also write a Personal Motivation Letter explaining why they would like to take that particular programme in English, and provide a Letter of Recommendation.

 (5) Applicants for the Bachelor programme in International Marketing must, before being admitted to year 2, and in addition to the provisions laid down in section 2-4, be able to document language skills in English equal to the Higher Education Entrance Qualification (140 periods/first foreign language) or level II as a minimum (third foreign language) in German, French or Spanish, if the student is to take classes conducted in one of these languages.

 Before going abroad for the 5th semester of this study programme, the student must have passed a language course of at least 15 credits in the tuition language of the country the student is applying for.
 All tuition and assessments at the foreign location will take place either in the language of the host country or in English.

 (6) Applicants to the final Bachelor of Management degree programmes must, in addition to the provisions of section 2-4, have documented qualifications of at least 90 credits from an accredited university or university college.
 Furthermore, the student must be at least 25 years of age, and have a minimum of 4 years’ documented work experience.